Affluence in the United States: Top percentiles of income

-Source: U.S. Census Bureau, 2006

 Household income over time

 Household income changes over time, with income gains being substantially larger for the upper percentiles than for the lower percentiles.
 All areas of the income strata have seen their incomes rise since the late 1960s, especially during the late 1990s.
-The overall increase in household income is not the result of an increase in the percentage of households with more than one income earner.
-In fact, the lowest 50% population have become very poor sharing just 2% of wealth in spite of modern social practice of more than one working person, mostly women in the household.
-But the myth is highly prevalent and promoted by media.
-The standard of living of a 1960s single working parent can only be afforded today when both parents work due to disproportionate distribution of wealth today:

 Two income-earner households are more common among the top quintile of households than the general population: 2006 U.S. Census Bureau data indicates that over three quarters, 76%, of households in the top quintile, with annual incomes exceeding $91,200, had two or more income earners compared to just 42% among the general population and a small minority in the bottom three quintiles.
 As a result, much of the rising income inequity between the upper and lower percentiles can be explained through the increasing percentage of households with two or more incomes.

 Source: U.S. Census Bureau (2004): "Income, Poverty, and Health Insurance Coverage in the United States: 2003", p.
 36 et seq.
 All figures are inflation-adjusted and given in 2003 dollars.